On Poland’s border with Ukraine, U.S. military helps plan for possible war refugees

 Not ready for refugee ‘wave’

-In Przemysl, a hillside town five miles from the Ukrainian border so packed with churches that it’s earned the nickname “little Rome,” one Ukrainian family was put up in a local monastery.
+In Przemysl, a hillside town five miles from the Ukrainian border so packed with churches that it has earned the nickname “little Rome,” one Ukrainian family was put up in a local monastery.
 But they decided to go home again on Monday as they were fed up with their portrayal in the press as refugees, according to a nun hosting them.

-In a hotel on the edge of town, a U.S. Embassy staffed “welcome center” set up to provide biscuits, coffee and consular services to American citizens leaving Ukraine by land, has seen limited footfall since it opened.
-And a temporary office for the South Korean Embassy set up in another spa hotel was yet to receive any citizens in need.
+In a hotel on the edge of town, a U.S. Embassy-staffed “welcome center” set up to provide biscuits, coffee and consular services to American citizens leaving Ukraine by land, has seen limited footfall since it opened.
+A temporary office for the South Korean Embassy set up in another spa hotel was yet to receive any citizens in need.

-But it’s unclear how Putin’s decision to sent forces into two separatist areas of eastern Ukraine — and recognize the region’s independence from Kyiv — could play out in coming days.
+But it’s unclear how Russian President Vladimir Putin’s decision to send forces into two separatist areas of eastern Ukraine — and recognize the region’s independence from Kyiv — could play out in coming days.

 Dariusz Lapa, Przemysl’s city council secretary, said the city had been asked to find potential accommodation for 1,000 Americans.

-“Perhaps not everybody has left,” said Lapa.
+“Perhaps not everybody has left,” Lapa said.

 The State Department has declined to provide information on how many of its 6,600 citizens based in Ukraine are still there.
-While U.S. troops in Poland have the capability to airlift out Americans and other foreign nationals, “we’ve moved beyond thinking that will be necessary,” said the Defense Department official.
+While U.S. troops in Poland have the capability to airlift out Americans and other foreign nationals, “we’ve moved beyond thinking that will be necessary,” the Defense Department official said.

-President Biden has said that the United States won’t be launching operations to rescue any stranded Americans in Ukraine, citing the fact that a direct confrontation between Russian and American forces would risk “world war.”
+President Biden has said that the United States won’t be launching operations to rescue any stranded Americans in Ukraine, citing the fact that a direct confrontation between Russian and U.S. forces would risk “world war.”

-Lapa said that as far as he knew, not many Ukrainians had left the country so far, though “several dozen” Ukrainian temporary workers register with the city each day, up around 50 percent or more from usual.
+Lapa said that, as far as he knew, not many Ukrainians had left the country so far, although “several dozen” Ukrainian temporary workers register with the city each day, up about 50 percent.
 Property prices have also climbed, he said, amid demand from wealthy Ukrainians.

 Polish Prime Minister Mateusz Morawiecki last week said he planned to assemble a team to look at logistics, transport and infrastructure.
 But members of the local Ukrainian association fear that not enough is yet planned.